gloryofrobots/arza/README.md

 # Obin programming language

-Obin is a small unpure functional programming language with immutable datastructures.
+Obin is a small, unpure functional programming language with immutable datastructures.
-It exists currently only as prototype written in python and i dont plane to develop it further.
+It exists currently only as prototype written in python and I do not plan to continue it's developing.

 ## Currently implemented features
 * Modern expressive functional syntax which resembles something between Erlang and F#.
 * Handwritten, extensible operator precedence parser with support of indentation layouts and juxtaposition operator
 * Module system as a cross between Python, Haskell and Lua
-* Polymorphism engine similar to Clojure protocols but with possibility to dispatch not only on first argument
+* Polymorphism engine similar to Clojure's protocols but with possibility to dispatch not only on first argument
 * Automatic carrying with simple push and pop model
-* Stackless stack based virtual machine
+* Stackless, stack based virtual machine
 * Persistant data structures (lists, vectors, maps), shamelessly stolen from [Pixie](https://github.com/pixie-lang/pixie).
 * Pattern matching, let-in blocks, clojures, try-catch-finally, abstract data types
 * Assymetric coroutines